nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 - [ ] **Examine** each of the performance metrics in the Array Performance Panel.
 The metrics reported on the chart show the latest values sampled.
 To see values from previous points in time,

-    - [ ] **Hover** your mouse over the charts and the values in the fields on the upper right of each chart will be updated with the values at that time interval.
+    - [ ] **Hover** your mouse over the charts.
+The values in the fields on the upper right of each chart will be updated with the values at that time interval.

         <img src=../graphics/m1/1.2.3-perf.png>